wordijp/findutils-x/README.md

 # findutils-x
 =============

-customized by findutils(from GNU findutils)
+Customized findutils (from GNU findutils)

-# Defference from Original?
+# Difference from Original?

-* support use to stdin option '-'.
+* supports use of stdin option '-'.
-* speed up when using multiple paths
+* fast compared to original when using multiple paths

 # Usage

-add use stdin option(-) from find
+Add use stdin option(-) from find

-for example, directory structure
+For example, directory structure

 ```
 .